m15a/fennel-bunko/doc/bunko/macros.md

 Function signature:

 ```
-(assert-type expected & items)
+(assert-type expected & expressions)
 ```

-Check if each of `items` is of the `expected` type.
+Check if each of `expressions` is of the `expected` type.

-Return `items` as multiple values if all the checks are passed;
+Return evaluated `expressions` as multiple values if all the checks are passed;
-otherwise raise an error caused by the check failed first.
+otherwise raise an error caused by the check which failed first.

 Note that the `expected` type should be determined at compile time.
 So, it cannot be done like: